 Madawaska is part of a conservation easement in the larger Santa Clara Tract.
 This remote pond covers more than 220 acres in a largely east-west orientation.

 This beautiful area of state lands has exceptional birding.
 Look for Common Loons, Common Mergansers, and American Black Duck.
 There's a long list of warblers which include Yellow-rumped, Pine, Northern Parula, and Common Yellowthroat.

 Drive south on Route 30 to the intersection with Route 458, turning right.
 Watch for a left-hand turn 1.4 miles after the intersection.
 Follow this dirt road to the pond trailhead.
-Be aware the road is rough and in wet weather can be extremely muddy.
+Be aware the road is very rough and in wet weather can be extremely muddy and/or flooded.

 From the trailhead, walk the old road along the pond.

 Find out more

 Read our blog about Birding in Madawaska.